Explore a career in aged care with ACH Group

 ACH Group

 It’s Primary Health Care Nurses Day!
-Today, 5 February 2025, we celebrate the incredible contributions of nurses in primary health care, including aged care and community, highlighting their valuable role in supporting the health of Australians outside of the hospital setting.
+On Wednesday, 5 February 2025, we celebrated the incredible contributions of nurses in primary health care, including aged care and community, highlighting their valuable role in supporting the health of Australians outside of the hospital setting.

 At ACH Group, we thank our team of over 300 dedicated nurses who support good lives for residents and customers.
 Among them are Registered Nurses Mani Singh and Helen Banh who highlight the vital and diverse roles nurses have in aged care.